splx-ai/agentic-radar/README.md

 ## Frequently Asked Questions ❓

 **Q: Is my source code being shared or is everything running locally?**
 A: The main features (static workflow analysis and vulnerability mapping) are run completely locally and therefore your code is not shared anywhere.
 For optional advanced features, LLM's might be used.
-Eg. when using [Prompt Enhancement](#prompt-enhancement), detected system prompts can get sent to LLM for analysis.
+Eg. when using [Prompt Hardening](#prompt-hardening), detected system prompts can get sent to LLM for analysis.

 ## Contributing 💻